deliveryhero/serverless-aws-documentation/README.md

 ```

 See the Serverless documentation for more information on [resource naming](https://serverless.com/framework/docs/providers/aws/guide/resources/), and the AWS documentation for more information on [request parameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-apitgateway-method-integration.html#cfn-apigateway-method-integration-requestparameters).

-## Coming soon

-A demo `serverless.yml` to help you better understand how to use this plugin.

 ## Contribution